Disiok/poetry-seq2seq/README.md

 ## Data Processing

-To begin with, you should process the raw data to generate the training data:
+To prepare training data:
 ```sh
 python data_utils.py
 ```

+> **Note**
-The TextRank algorithm may take many hours to run.
+> The TextRank algorithm may take many hours to run.
-Instead, you could choose to stop it early by typing ctrl+c to interrupt the iterations, when the progress shown in the terminal has remained stationary for a long time.
+> Instead, you can choose to interrupt the iterations and stop it early,
+> when the progress shown in the terminal has remained stationary for a long time.

-Then, generate the word embedding data using gensim Word2Vec model:
+Then, to generate the word embedding:
 ```sh
 python word2vec.py
 ```

+> **Alternative**
+> As an alternative, we have also provided pre-processed data in the `data/starterkit` directory
+> You may simply perform `cp data/starterkit/* data/processed` to skip the data processing step

 ## Training